 Paul was forced to flee the city but the new believers who lived in the city had nowhere to go.
 This was their home and their submission to and acceptance of Christ cost them dearly.
 When I was a young man, I was surprised to find that my enthusiasm for Jesus was not well received.
 People looked at me strange.
 Family pushed back on my excitement.
 And others would ask if I was going to be a preacher.
 All of this was frustrating to me because these interactions were with Christians in a mostly Christian culture.
 What was mild push back for me must have been overwhelming for the new Thessalonian Christians in a culture that was not Christian.
 The push back for me was when someone would ask if was going to be one of those crazy religious church people but the push back for this new church was that the leaders were hauled before the local government on charges of treason.

 Even in a mostly Christian culture many Christians keep their faith conversations quiet and go about their lives trying to avoid awkwardness let alone causing a riot.
 I learned from my initial interactions to be more strategic in my conversations but my excitement in sharing the good news of Christ has never diminished.
 If I got more aggressive, and maybe I should, I have no doubt that that there would be opposition.
 It is almost like I have learned to live right on the safe side of the line that should not be crossed when being public about my faith in Christ.

 The reality is that many Christians do not live in a “safe” country and do face insults and hardships for following Jesus.
+(What if the entire world is pushing back against God like at the Tower of Babel?)
 Paul told those persecuted that while God would not stop that persecution in the immediate, he would repay their tormentors.

 6 since indeed God considers it just to repay with affliction those who afflict you, 2 Thessalonians 1:6 ESV